Whoaa512/starred/README.md

 ## Go

+- [Gitlawb/zero](https://github.com/Gitlawb/zero) - The coding agent that answers to you, your model, your machine, your rules.
 - [Infisical/agent-vault](https://github.com/Infisical/agent-vault) - A HTTP credential proxy and vault for AI agents like Claude Code, OpenClaw, Hermes, custom agents + harnesses, and more.
 - [bgdnvk/clanker](https://github.com/bgdnvk/clanker) - autonomous systems engineering cli agent for any cloud environment: AWS, GCP, Cloudflare, etc
 - [mgechev/revive](https://github.com/mgechev/revive) - 🔥 ~6x faster, stricter, configurable, extensible, and beautiful drop-in replacement for golint